CoziSoftware/cozisAddon/README.md

 + AutoLog Plus - A module that disconnects the player according to specific parameters (Based off of [Numby-hack](https://github.com/cqb13/Numby-hack))
 + Auto Shulker - When your inventory is full it places and opens a shulker box and then puts your items in the shulker box
 + Elytra Swap - WORK IN PROGRESS (DOESN'T WORK YET)
++ Chat Tracker - Logs chat to a file with optional filtering
++ Player History - Logs player information when they are spotted

 **<ins>Renders</ins>**
 + SignRender - Displays sign text above the sign and is visible through walls